 Here's an example of what your vows might look like all strung together:

-Sally, I love how safe I feel when I’m with you, your sweet and gentle heart, and the way you show up in the world—hardworking, kind, and selfless.
+Astrid, I love how safe I feel when I’m with you, your sweet and gentle heart, and the way you show up in the world—hardworking, kind, and selfless.
 Having you by my side makes me a better man and brings joy to my life.
 I promise to always support your dreams and be your loving and faithful husband.
 I will be there to comfort you in times of sorrow and to share in moments of happiness.
-Sally, I'm look forward to working hard towards our goals together, and enjoying all the little moments of our life.
+Astrid, I'm look forward to working hard towards our goals together, and enjoying all the little moments of our life.
 I love you.

 Would you like help with your vows?

 Soul Ceremony offers consultation to help you write your vows.

 Want someone to write custom vows for you?